Which city is cheaper, Reykjavik or Barcelona?

 Trying to figure out where to travel next?
 This travel comparison between Barcelona and Reykjavik can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

-Barcelona is a friendly, colorful, and laid-back city.
+Barcelona is a youthful, colorful, and laid-back city.
 It's an amazing and huge city with tons of activities and things to do.
-It's considered by many to be an absolutely beautiful destination, too.
+This is also a very beautiful destination which attracts plenty of visitors.
 Other reasons to visit include beaches, shopping, and museums.

 Reykjavik is a clean, green, and safe city.
 You'll find world class beauty here as well.
 It's also known for nightlife, hiking, and shopping.